GuanjieLyu/Bandwidth-selectors-for-Szasz-distribution-estimator/README.md

 ## Repository Contents

 - **R Code**:
-  Functions implementing the Szász–Mirakyan distribution estimator, indirect (bootstrap) selector, and direct (estimation–based) selector.

-- **Simulation Scripts**:
-  R scripts to replicate the simulation study, including bias/variance evaluation, MSE curves, and comparisons between selectors.

-- **Data Example**:
-  Code illustrating the application to the `faithful` eruption dataset.

-- **Figures**:
+  Implementation of the Szász–Mirakyan distribution estimator and both smoothing parameter selection methods for the Old Faithful dataset.
-  Scripts for generating the figures reported in the manuscript (CDF curves, selector comparisons, simulation results).
+  Includes scripts for generating the figures shown in the application section of the paper.

 ---